mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 Visual style:
 This is known as WHAT-YOU-SEE-IS-WHAT-YOU-GET (WYSIWYG).

+Logical style:
-Logical style this category processing is done in two stages.
+This category processing is done in two stages.
 - The text to be printed and formatting commands are written in a file source with the use of an editor.
 - Then this file is compiled and generates an output file that can be displayed (e.g. HTML).